lorikayman/lorikayman.github.io/README.md

 task d
 ```

-## Other content
+## Other Content

-The reppository contains duplicates of materials from other repositories listed below, wherein proper attribution and credit is presented:
+The repository contains duplicates of materials from other repositories listed below, wherein proper attribution and credit is presented:

 - [RebisTheory](https://github.com/ironkayman/RebisTheory)